Traditional Vintage, Rare (Tsugaru-Kei) ‘Nuruyu’ Traditional Kokeshi by Sato, Zenji

 Origin:

-Tsugaru is the newest of the ten traditional kokeshi.
-Tsugaru has a great deal of variety in the shape and pattern of the doll.
-The youngest of all the strains of dento kokeshi, Tsugaru-kei developed after adults took an interest in buying more kokeshi as souvenirs from trips to the hot-spring resorts.
-Tsugaru dolls, which originated in the Aomori Prefecture in the region of the same name, are sometimes also known as Nuruyu dolls, originally fabricated by Hidetaro Mori and which made their appearance at Nuruyu ("lukewarm") Onsen, in the city of Kuroishi.
+Tsugaru is the youngest of the eleven traditional kokeshi strains.
+They began in the 1920s.
+A Tsugaru doll has a great deal of variety in its shape and pattern.
+The Tsugaru Kokeshi are made from a solid piece of wood, created using a difficult reverse lathe technique.
+The Tsugaru Kokeshi is the only strain to still use this method.
+The Tsugaru-kei developed after adults took an interest in buying more kokeshi as souvenirs from trips to the hot-spring resorts.
+Tsugaru dolls, which originated in the Aomori Prefecture in the region of the same name, are sometimes also known as Nuruyu dolls, originally fabricated by Hidetaro Mori.
+They made their appearance at Nuruyu (“lukewarm") Onsen, in the city of Kuroishi.

 Collector's note – characteristics/painting style: